Last Updated on 9 February 2025

 Introduction

-In this article you will find out what to see in Scicli.
+In this article I tell you what to see in Scicli, probably my favorite Baroque town in Sicily.
 As soon as you arrive, you feel like you’re going back in time a little bit.
 A very small and quaint village, a real concentration of beauty.

 Even Scicli, like other Sicilian Baroque cities, is not located at sea level.
 In fact, the aristocracy of the time preferred to stay in the hills, enjoy the landscape and find some refreshment from the torrid Sicilian summers.